snyk-tech-services/jira-tickets-for-new-vulns/README.md

 - `--projectCriticality` *optional*

   Include only projects whose [Snyk business criticality attribute](https://docs.snyk.io/introducing-snyk/introduction-to-snyk-projects/view-project-information/project-attributes#business-criticality) contains one or more of the specified values.
+This should be all lower case, comma separated with no spaces.

-  *Example*: `--projectCriticality=[Critical,Medium]`
+  *Example*: `--projectCriticality=critical,medium`

 - `--projectEnvironment` *optional*

   Include only projects whose [Snyk environment attribute](https://docs.snyk.io/introducing-snyk/introduction-to-snyk-projects/view-project-information/project-attributes#environment) contains one or more of the specified values.
+This should be all lower case, comma separated with no spaces.

-  *Example*: `--projectLifecycle=[backend,frontend]`
+  *Example*: `--projectEnvironment=backend,frontend`

 - `--projectLifecycle` *optional*

   Include only projects whose [Snyk lifecycle attribute](https://docs.snyk.io/introducing-snyk/introduction-to-snyk-projects/view-project-information/project-attributes#lifecycle-stage) contains one or more of the specified values.
+This should be all lower case, comma separated with no spaces.

-  *Example*: `--projectLifecycle=[development,production]`
+  *Example*: `--projectLifecycle=development,production`

 - `--configFile` *optional*

-  Path the  required `jira.yaml` file if not located in the root.
+  Path the directory where `jira.yaml` file is located (by default we will check current directory)

+  *Example*: `--configFile=/directory-name`

+- `--ifAutoFixableOnly` *optional*

+  Only create tickets for `vuln` issues that are fixable (no effect when using `ifUpgradeAvailableOnly`).`--type` must be set to `all` or `vuln` for this to work.

-  *Example*: `--configFile=/path/to/jira.yaml`
+  *Example*: `--ifAutoFixableOnly=true`

 ## Restrictions
 The tool does not support IAC project.
 It will open issue only for code and open source projects and ignore all other project type.